fayez-nazzal/Cliptron/README.md

 ## TODO List
 - Auto Paste feature.
 - Global shortcut without a requirement to hide the window.
-- For MacOS, Global shortcuts without keeping the window icon on the dock.

 ## Contribution
 You are welcome to join 👋